Alireza-Mahinparvar/BookMe/Team5Requirements.md

 5) User saves schedule.
 ### **Primary Postconditions:**
 * The user has deleted the desired commitment.
-* No changes occurred to the schedule.
+* Guests will now be able to book appointments during that timeframe
 ### **Alternate Sequences:**
 * System is unable to delete the commitment.
 1) System relays an error message.